 Falbe, Tina, Kim Anderson, and Martin Michael Fredricksen.
 The Ethical Design Handbook.
 Freiburg, Germany: Smashing Media, 2020.

-Students should arrive promptly for each class session, sign in to a workstation, and be prepared to follow the professor’s instructions at the start of class, beginning with the opening devotional.
+Students should arrive promptly for each class session, sign in to a workstation, and be prepared to follow the professor’s instructions at the start of class.